 Even though mental health disorders and addiction are not classified in the same way, that does not mean that they don’t share similarities (as well as many differences).
 The most important thing anyone grappling with either condition can do is to reach out and ask for help.

-Addiction Treatment in Tennessee
+Contact Our Addiction Treatment Center in Nashville, TN

 Being addicted to drugs or alcohol can feel like you are trapped on a never-ending roller coaster ride.
 At Arbor, we understand how upsetting that feeling is.
 We invite you to reach out to us as soon as possible to talk about your options for treatment.
 Our team of compassionate professionals will work with you to determine what level of care will best meet your needs.